Epilepsy is a disorder of the brain. In people with this condition, brain cells create

 Natural supplements for

 I am still studying the role of a natural supplements in epilepsy treatment or prevention of reduction of seizures.
-I am certain that there are a number of supplements or herbs that could reduce the severity of this condition but researchers have not focused much attention on this topic yet.
+I am hopeful that there are a number of supplements or herbs that could reduce the severity of this condition but researchers have not focused much attention on this topic yet.